RI-imaging/nrefocus/docs/theory.rst

 .. math::
     \mathcal{H}^\text{Helmholtz} &= e^{ik_\mathrm{m}Md} \\

 in Fourier space.
-This is the basis of the convolution-based numerical propagation algorithms implemented in :mod:`nrefocus`.
+This is the basis of the convolution-based numerical propagation algorithms implemented in nrefocus.
 The process of numerical propagation with the angular spectrum method can be written as

 .. math::